-U-M is suspending all U-M international travel until at least April 21, with rare exceptions requiring approval.
+U-M is suspending all U-M international travel until further notice.
 Domestic travel for university business is strongly discouraged.

 Rare exceptions for international travel deemed essential may be granted if approved by a designated administrator.
 We encourage domestic travelers to seek virtual methods of convening for university business.
 The university also discourages personal domestic and international travel.

 CDC recommends anyone returning from countries with a CDC Level 3 Travel Warning self-quarantine for 14 days from your last day in that country.
 Self-monitor for the development of any symptoms, and call your healthcare provider right away if you develop symptoms.